Skip to content

 Anyone moving to Greece with a visa that’s valid for a year or longer must apply for a Greece residence permit.
 Besides giving the right to live in the country, a permit entitles the holder to free healthcare.
 This requires all the documents needed for a visa application.

-Appointments to apply for a permit can be done at your nearest General Regional Police Directorate.
+Appointments to apply for a permit can be made at your nearest General Regional Police Directorate.
 Those living in Athens or Thessaloniki must visit their nearest Hellenic Police station.
 More remote island locations may need you to travel further for this.

 Residence permits for employment visas remain valid for 1-2 years, with the option to renew for up to 3 more.
 Residence permits for Golden Visa holders are valid for 5 years.
 Stays of less than a year do not require a residence permit, but a consular fee of €150 must be made on top of other visa fees.

-Greek Citizenship
+Green Citizenship

 Greece allows dual citizenship to British nationals despite the UK not being in the EU.